 Based on SIMAT data, in figure 2, it is possible to observe that the intra-annual rate in the official sector has a downward trend in Colombia.
 Intra-annual dropouts decreased from 4,8% in 2010 to 3,07% in 2014, had a peak in 2016 with 3,72%, and continued to reduce until the lowest value in 2018 with 3,03%.

-In 2018, the total number of enrolled students in the official sector was 7.968.080 (DANE, 2018).
-This means that around 241.432 students dropped out before the end of the school year.
-Even though, the inter-annual dropout rate is decreasing, the phenomenon persists, and a high number of students are leaving school annually increasing their vulnerability to poverty.Los Andes University conducted a research study on school dropouts in Colombia, named “Information notes on dropouts”, where the limitations in the measurement of the variable and the risk factors that increase the probability of dropping out of school in Colombia were analyzed.
+In 2018, the total number of enrolled students in the official sector was 7,968,080 (DANE, 2018).
+This means that around 241,432 students dropped out before the end of the school year.
+Even though, the inter-annual dropout rate is decreasing, the phenomenon persists, and a high number of students are leaving school annually increasing their vulnerability to poverty.

+The research study “Information notes on dropouts” critically evaluated the way that school drops outs are measured and reported in Colombia (SOURCE).
 The main conclusions of this study are mainly two.
-First, the inter-annual rate offers information to analyze the dropout phenomenon in the short term, but not in the medium or long term.
-For instance, this indicator does not provide information of the students that leave school without completing a school year but enroll next year in school.
+First, the annual rate offers information to analyze the dropout phenomenon in the short term, but not in the medium or long term.
+For instance, this indicator does not provide information of the students that leave school without completing a school year but enroll next year in (another) school.
 Therefore, it is necessary to create new indicators to complement the measurement of the variable (see section XX).

 Figure 2.

-Intra-annual dropout rate in the official sector in Colombia
+Annual dropout rate in the official sector in Colombia

-THEORY LITERATURE REVIEW
+THEORTICAL CONSIDERATIONS & PRIOR FINDINGS

 Theoretical Considerations